CyberTrainingExercise/Docs/terms.md

 ## List

 - CTX - Cyber Training Exercise
-- Trainer - a cadet who instructs, trains, and leads the Participant(s)
+- Trainer - A cadet who instructs, trains, and leads the Participant(s)
-- Admin - the primary trainer and onsite mastermind, usually responsible for following:
+- Admin - The primary trainer and onsite mastermind, usually responsible for following:
-    - the coodination of the Trainer(s)
+    - The coodination of the Trainer(s).
-    - smoothly guiding the flow of the CTX to acheive the expected objectives
+    - Tmoothly guiding the flow of the CTX to acheive the expected objectives.
-    - technical setup and technical support (ie. they should have all the needed technical answers)
+    - Technical setup and technical support (ie. they should have all the needed technical answers).
 - Participant
-    - a cadet who is participating as an end user in the CTX
+    - A cadet who is participating as an end user in the CTX.
 - Leader
-    - a Partifipant who is selected as the team leader for all the Participant(s)
+    - A Partifipant who is selected as the team leader for all the Participant(s).
 - Designer
-    - the creator and "owner" of a specific CTX
+    - The creator and "owner" of a specific CTX.
-    - they are responsible for all code and documentation for their specific CTX
+    - They are responsible for all code and documentation for their specific CTX.
 - Developer
-    - someone who contributes to the CTX Project's code or documentation
+    - Someone who contributes to the CTX Project's code or documentation.